 Based on the average clicked price, user behavior shows that travelers from Canada are willing to spend $158 per night, on average, for accommodation.
 While for one night in the most popular destination Niagara Falls visitors spend on average of $155, for a winter paradise in Whistler searched prices climb to $503 per night.
 Looking at the Total Basket Value, for a stay in snowy Whistler Canadians pay on average 345% more than in other top ten destinations.

 The data also reveals that domestic travelers look for trips with an average length of stay of two nights.
 Visitors seeking adventure-oriented destinations with proximity to various well-known ski-resorts search for the longest stays.
 Travelers visiting the home of the Winter Olympics are no exception: domestic and international travelers visiting Whistler pack their bags for three nights and six nights, respectively.

 How to leverage this data and make sure travelers all around the world book with you?
 Promote your website rates on your hotel profile with Rate Connect and start to generate more direct bookings to your hotel in an easy and efficient way.
 From the moment of activating Rate Connect, you instantly increase the visibility of your official website rates and open a new channel that leads potential guests from trivago straight to your booking page.
-If you are keen to know how Rate Connect works and how it helps you to drive more direct traffic, sign up for our free webinar: How trivago can help you win more direct bookings.

 *data gathered from all trivago.com searches in Canada between 1 December 2016 – 15 January 2018, for the period of 1 December 2017 – 28 February 2018.
 All prices shown are the average clicked prices selected by trivago users for a standard double room.